noroutine/dust4j/README.md

 ETag support
 ------------

 Filter has built-in support for ETag for controlling client-side caching.
-To enable it set init-param eTag to true.
+To enable it set init-param `eTag` to `true`.

 To use it, you need to add `version` parameter to URL with ETag string you want to check.
 This string will be checked agains the If-None-Match header, if any, and in case of mismatch, the template will be recompiled.
 Maintaining consistency of version parameter values is project-specific and is out of scope of this library.